amirmohammadmusavi/Colors_Channel_Coverage/README.md

 |-----|-------------|
 |**ValError**|You probably forgot to send the **name** variable|
 |**NoFile**| It means that it did not find a file, so maybe you forgot to send a file or you sent a file with the wrong format. |

+test the example
+**Point**: you can send file with postman and this work fine But pay attention to CORS in other cases. so I have commented the related items in the settings file